MomentsLD/moments/docs/dfe.rst

     * - Loss-offunction variants
       - 0.0256

-We can see here that the mutational target for nonsynonymous variants about 2.37 times larger than for synonymous variants.
+We can see here that the mutational target for nonsynonymous variants is about 2.37 times larger than for synonymous variants.
 Still, we see far more segregating synonymous mutations than nonsynonymous mutations: